Descriptive Statistics of the Genome: Phylogenetic Classification of Viruses: Methods

 In extending the natural vector to values of $k$ greater than 1, we first replace counts of k-mers, $n_u$, with their respective CVs, $c_u$.
 The insight of the CV, which is especially important for the CCV, is that the frequencies of k-mers and (k-1)-mers are generally highly correlated \citep{ccv}.
 Additionally, we concatenate the collection of CVs, $c_k$, resulting in $v_k$ as defined in section \ref{ccv}.

 Secondly, we add in the length $n$.
-Experiments suggest that when trying to distinguish between different families of viruses, instead of just distinguishing between different species, the length of a genome is one of the most important factors.
-Additionally, adding genome length to the vector maintains the one-to-one nature of the representation.
+When trying to distinguish between different families of viruses, instead of just distinguishing between different species, the length of a genome is one of the most important factors.

 Third, we use the standardized moments, $\dfrac{\mu^j}{\sigma^j}$, where $\mu^j$ represents the $j^{th}$ moment about the mean and $\sigma$ represents the standard deviation,

 \begin{itemize}

 \item[]